TokenInsightLabs/tokenauton/README.md

 # tokenauton

-Tokenauton is an automated research tool that generates AI-powered reports on crypto token fundamentals—including tokenomics, social sentiment, onchain metrics, team, code, and audits—for transparent and efficient digital asset analysis.
+Tokenauton is an automated research tool that generates AI-powered reports on digital token fundamentals—including tokenomics, social sentiment, onchain metrics, team, code, and audits—for transparent and efficient digital asset analysis.

 ---